Backup your WordPress site to DreamHost's DreamObjects.

 Because we went with a slightly different feature with the CDN, and as such it's best as a separate plugin.
 Don't worry, they'll play nice!

 Away.
 It was never really used well and the CDN plugin will handle this much better.
 WP's just not the best tool for the job there.

 Can I see a log of what happens?

 You can enable logging on the main DreamObjects screen.
 This is intended to be temporary (i.e. for debugging weird issues) rather than something you leave on forever.
 If you turn off logging, the log wipes itself for your protection.

 The automated backup is set to run at 3am but it didn't run till 8am!

 That's not an error.
 WordPress kicks off cron jobs when someone visits your site, so if no one visted the site from 3am to 8am, then the job to backup wouldn't run until then.

 Why is nothing happening when I press the backup ASAP button?

 First turn on logging, then run it again.
 If it gives output, then it's running, so read the log to see what the error is.
-If it just 'stops', then it's a bug.
-If it says it can't upload the file to DreamObjects, it's probably size.
+If it just 'stops', it should have suggestions as to why.